 The amendment also contains covenants that, among other things, limit NVI's ability to incur additional debt, create liens against assets, make acquisitions, pay dividends or distributions on its stock, merge or consolidate with another entity and transfer or sell assets.
-We were in compliance with all covenants related to our long-term debt as of January 1, 2022.
+We were in compliance with all covenants related to our long-term debt as of December 31, 2022.

-During the third quarter of 2019, we partially prepaid \$25.0 million on the term loan.
-On May 12, 2020, we fully prepaid the \$294.3 million outstanding under our revolving credit facility and partially prepaid \$75.0 million on the term loan.
 During the second quarter of 2021, the Company partially prepaid \$117.4 million of term loan principal and wrote off associated deferred debt issuance costs of \$0.7 million.
 During the fourth quarter of 2021, the Company partially prepaid \$50.0 million of term loan principal and wrote off associated deferred debt issuance costs of \$0.3 million.
-As a result of the prepayments made in fiscal years 2019, 2020, and 2021, the Company has no additional mandatory principal payments on the term loan until maturity on July 18, 2024 and no amounts outstanding under the revolving credit facility.
-The borrowing capacity remaining as of January 1, 2022 was \$293.6 million due to a reduction of \$6.4 million for letters of credit outstanding.
-As a result of the repayment of the outstanding balance on our revolving credit facility, the Company reclassified a proportionate share of unamortized debt issuance costs to Other assets.
+As a result of prepayments of term loan principal, the Company has no additional mandatory principal payments on the term loan until maturity on July 18, 2024 and no amounts outstanding under the revolving credit facility.
+The borrowing capacity remaining as of December 31, 2022 was \$293.6 million due to a reduction of \$6.4 million for letters of credit outstanding.